Can you transfer files with Chrome Remote Desktop?

 Step 4.
 Open Google Drive on the other computer and log in to the same Google account.
 Find the file you’ve transferred, right-click the file, and select Download in the expanded menu to realize remote file transfer between different computers.

-How can you transfer files with Chrome Remote Desktop?
-After reading this tutorial, it should not be difficult for you anymore.
+This tutorial mainly guides you on how to transfer files using Chrome Remote Desktop.
 File transfer can be realized only if you can set up Chrome Remote Desktop according to the operating steps and ensure that the two computers can be connected remotely normally.
-If you think that transferring files with Chrome Remote Desktop is too troublesome for you, we also provide you with two more options, AnyViewer and Google Drive.
+If you think that transferring files with Chrome Remote Desktop is too troublesome for you, we also provide you with two more options, AnyViewer, and Google Drive.
 In this case, you can choose one according to your preference.